-May 1 It’s the annual Fête du Travail in France, one of the biggest national holidays when almost every museum and shop is closed.
-Most museums are closed but some are open, as are the Tour Eiffel and Notre Dame – see what’s open May 1st for a full list.
-Traditionally there are parades by French workers’ unions.
-Whatever the case, call ahead to make sure the places you’re going are open and count on public transport disruptions.
+It’s the annual Fête du Travail in France, one of the biggest national holidays when almost every museum and shop is closed.
+Some are still open, as is the Tour Eiffel – see what’s open May 1st for a full list.
+Traditionally there are parades by French workers’ unions, although this year it will likely include the Gilets Jaunes, and should be avoided.
+Whatever the case, call ahead to make sure the places you’re going are open and count on several public transport disruptions.

 Through May 8